citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 3. No universal registry for contracts, all upgrades are tracked on a city by city level

+   - it is possible for contract code and standards to diverge
    - TODO: expand

 4. Mining and stacking data does not migrate after a core contract upgrade

+   - each upgrade requires starting over with registration, activation
    - TODO: expand

 5. Testing model grows exponentially with new city additions